lucasjohnson/gulp-email-templates/README.md

 ## Todo

-- Gernerate links to emails
+- Remove build directories
 - Compress outputted HTML and comment on how it was generated
-- Send files to litmus
+- [] Send files to litmus